Reds vs. Royals Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has 65 hits with 14 doubles, 14 home runs and eight walks.
+- Salvador Perez has collected 66 hits with 14 doubles, 14 home runs and eight walks.
 He has driven in 37 runs.

-- Perez has picked up a hit in three games in a row.
-During his last five outings he is hitting .250 with a double, two home runs and three RBI.
+- Perez brings a four-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .286 with a double, two home runs and three RBI.

 Pérez Recent Games